spesavento/Python/README.md

 # Python
-Python Course - updated as I continue material
+Python Course - updated as I continue through the material